callthis/fiction/optics-of-executions.md

 ## The Optics of Capital Punishment via Beheading

-This article is to be viewed in the context of a group of veterans from Indian armed forces being held in Qatar, who have been sentenced to death by *a court of First Instance* of Qatar's judiciary, presumably on charges of espionage.
+This article is to be viewed in the context of a group of veterans from Indian armed forces being held in Qatar, who have been sentenced to death by *The Court of First Instance* of Qatar's judiciary, presumably on charges of espionage.

 Now, let's consider the optics of, beheading people.